matrix-org/complement-crypto/README.md

 - [ ] If a server cannot send a to-device msg to another server, it retries.
 - [ ] Repeat all of the above, but restart the client|server after the initial connection failure.
 This checks that retries aren't just stored in memory but persisted to disk.

+Network connectivity tests are extremely time sensitive as retries are often using timeouts in clients.

 ### Regenerate JS SDK